-Human-Trafficking Report Blacklists Country That Makes Ivanka Trump’s Clothes
+Human Trafficking Report Blacklists Country That Makes Ivanka Trump’s Clothes

-Ivanka Trump has flagged human trafficking as one of those “certain issues” she’s “very passionate” about; back in May she lead a bipartisan round table of lawmakers whose goal was to discuss legislation to combat human trafficking.
+Ivanka Trump has flagged human trafficking as one of those “certain issues” she’s “very passionate” about; back in May she lead a bipartisan roundtable of lawmakers whose goal was to discuss legislation to combat human trafficking.
 So it makes some sense that, on Tuesday, she’ll present the State Department’s annual report on human trafficking alongside Secretary of State Rex Tillerson.
-But according to Reuters, that report places China — where almost all of Ivanka’s brand’s wares are manufactured — on its global list of worst offenders in human trafficking and forced labor.
+But according to Reuters, that report places China – where almost all of Ivanka’s brand’s wares are manufactured – on its global list of worst offenders in human trafficking and forced labor.

 The report divides countries up into three tiers based on their records: Tier 1 for nations that meet minimum U.S. standards; Tier 2 for those making significant efforts to meet those standards; Tier 2 “Watch List” for those in danger of falling below those standards; and Tier 3 for countries that fail to comply and are making no significant efforts to do so.
 Tillerson has reportedly decided to drop China to Tier 3 alongside countries like Iran, North Korea, and Syria.
 According to Reuters, it’s “unclear” why Tillerson decided to downgrade China; a State Department official said the department “does not discuss details of internal deliberations.”
 The news is one of a handful of hints that President Trump’s feelings toward China may be souring, Axios reports.